REHA 4023 Clinical Practice 3

 Legacy Code 401311

-Description This clinical unit will operationalise the knowledge and skills developed in the first three years of speech pathology study to provide appropriate and holistic care for paediatric clients.
+Description This clinical subject will operationalise the knowledge and skills developed in the first three years of speech pathology study to provide appropriate and holistic care for paediatric clients.
 Students will undertake supervised clinical practice to assess and treat paediatric clients.
-Clinical experience placements may be in speech pathology units in hospital, community health, school or on-campus settings.
-Professional competencies addressed in this unit include communication, documentation, reflection and professional and ethical behaviour.
+Clinical experience placements may be in speech pathology subjects in hospital, community health, school or on-campus settings.
+Professional competencies addressed in this subject include communication, documentation, reflection and professional and ethical behaviour.
 In addition, students will develop skills in client assessment, interpretation of findings and education.

 School Health Sciences